locessentials/eng401-business-english-us/final-project/final-project-evaluation.md

 - Recommendations for continued professional development

 ### Peer Feedback Integration
-Your peer evaluations contribute to your learning by:
+Your peer evaluations can contribute to your learning by:
 - Providing multiple perspectives on presentation effectiveness
 - Demonstrating critical analysis skills application
 - Offering insights into audience perception and engagement